 After defining the "no project" alternative, the Commission should proceed to analyze the impacts of the "no project" alternative by projecting what would reasonably be expected to occur in the foreseeable future if the project were not approved, based on current plans and consistent with available infrastructure and community services.
-If the "no project" alternative is the environmentally superior alternative, the EIR must also identify another environmentally superior alternative among the remaining alternatives.
+If the "no project" alternative is the environmentally superior alternative, the EIR must also identify another environmentally superior alternatives.